berufsbildung-basel/learn-python/index.md

 ![Happy Python]({{ site.baseurl }}/images/happy-python-tricycle.webp)

-This website provides a series of exercices meant to teach the basics of programming, in Python.
+This website provides a series of exercises meant to teach the basics of programming, in Python.

 For more information about Python itself see the [Links](./links.html) page.